sebabelmar/sensors_controller/README.md

 ## Description of the Solution Presented
 I wanted to solve this problem by creating a system that responds to 3 simple configuration objects allowing for flexibility.
-One of my objectives was to use the MVC Patter as system architecture and the Observable Patter for system communication.
+One of my objectives was to use the MVC Patter as system architecture, the Observable Patter for system communication and Factory Pattern for models creation.
 My approach was to create the least amount of models as possible.
 One controller and one view.